kgdunn/pid-book/univariate-review/univariate-review.rst

 Univariate data analysis in context
 ====================================

 This section is an introduction to the area of data analysis.
 We cover concepts from univariate data analysis, specifically the concepts shown in the pictorial outline below.
-This section is only a *review of these concepts*; for a more comprehensive treatment, please consult an introductory statistics textbook (see the recommended readings further down).
+This section is only a *review of these concepts*; for a more comprehensive treatment, please consult an introductory statistics textbook (see the recommended readings further down)

 Usage examples
 ==============